VolatileDream/chronos/README.md

 * `chronos append <directory> [-t key]` inserts new data into the Chronos log, reading the data from stdin.
 * `chronos iterate <directory> <print-format>` prints all the entries in the log to standard output, using specified print format.

+* `chronosd daemon <directory>` starts a daemon that accepts appends via fifo, avoids much of the `chronos apppend` overhead.
+* `chronosd append <directory>` works as `chronos append` would, except that it communicates to the chronos daemon.

 Chronos is multi-process safe, and accomplishes this by using file locks on the directory that houses it's index and data store.

 ### Performance